nipunaabeysinghe/nipunaabeysinghe.github.io/README.md

 # Mechatronics Engineering
 I'm Nipuna, an engineer with hands-on experience in CAD and PCB design, embedded systems, prototyping and process optimization.
 I enjoy solving real-world problems through smart design and clear documentation.
-This portfolio showcases some of the personal and professional projects I've worked on.
-I’m always looking to learn, build, and contribute to meaningful projects.
+This portfolio highlights some of my personal and professional projects.
+I am always looking to learn, build, and contribute to meaningful projects.

 ## Projects
 ### Interactive Assembly Instructions – Pilot Project | GPV Lanka